upspin/upspin/doc/faq.md

 When you create a file in another user's directory, the storage for that file is placed in your storage server, not that of the directory's owner.
-There are several reasons for this, but the most important is that it keeps accounting clean: you pay only for what you use; others pay for what they use.
+There are several reasons for this, but the most important is that it keeps accounting clean: you pay only for your storage; others pay for theirs.

 There are other valuable results of this approach.
 It allows someone to build a shared directory without bearing all the